rapid7-cookbooks/dvwa/README.md

 ## Usage
 ### dvwa::default
-Includes the dvwa::server recipe.

-### dvwa::server
 Installs DVWA on a web server.
-Select the install method by setting node[:dvwa][:flavor] to :xampp (default) or :standalone.
+Select the install method by explicitly calling the following recipes or by setting node[:dvwa][:flavor] to :xampp (default) or :standalone.

 ### dvwa::xampp
 Includes the XAMPP recipe and unarchives DVWA inside of /opt/lampp/htdocs.